JakeGWater/vpifg.com/_sources/index.rst.txt

 * :doc:`fundamentals` are the basic building blocks of virtual production.
 * :doc:`guides` if workflows are recipes, the guides are the ingredients.
 Guides break down a topic or task into detailed steps.
 * :doc:`studios` are reference examples of actual studio set up with a list of their equipment used.
 This should help others price estimate what a particular set up is going to cost, as well as valid weather a particular piece of equipment has been field tested.
-* :doc:`resources` are external links to other handy resources, tutorials, guides etc.
+* :doc:`references` are external links to other handy resources, tutorials, guides etc.

 Contribution
 ============